rpalermodrums/csv-transformer/README.md

 The output CSV file will have at least the following columns:
 * ID: The ID from the input data.
 * Var: The original column number from the input data.
-* Date: The date from the corresponding Date column in the input data.
+* Specific data type: The data from the corresponding data type column in the input data.
 * Value: The value from the corresponding Value column in the input data.
 * UniqueID: A unique identifier for each row.
 ## Customization
 You may need to customize the script based on the actual format of your CSV files.
-For example, you may need to change the way it identifies date columns, or the way it transposes and matches data.
-This can be done by adjusting the data_types list in the transpose_data function.
+For example, you may need to change the way it identifies data type columns, or the way it transposes and matches data.
+Please refer to the inline comments in the script for more details.
 ## Error Handling
-The script includes error handling to catch and report errors during the execution of each function.
-If an error occurs, the script will stop and print an error message.
-If you encounter an error, check the error message and the accompanying traceback for clues about what went wrong.
-Also, ensure that your input CSV file is in the correct format as specified above.
+The script includes error handling to catch and provide informative messages for common errors that may occur during the transposition process.
+This includes missing columns and failed operations.
+Any unexpected errors are also caught and raised with a general error message.
 ## Testing
 The script includes unit tests to ensure the correct functioning of its key components.
 Run the tests using the following command:
 ```